 A Guide To Backpacking in Alaska

-If you’re here, you’re thinking about a backpacking trip in Alaska either on your own or with a guide.
+If you’re here, you’re probably thinking about a backpacking trip in Alaska either on your own or with a guide.
 This guide will cover all the things you should be considering: from location to route selection to bear protocol to booking bush plane flights (or not).
 Even if you’re a seasoned lower 48 on-trail backpacker, heading off trail in Alaska is a whole different thing.
-If you’re looking to do a guided trip, reach out — we offer guided backpacking trips all over Alaska both on a scheduled and custom basis.
+If you’re looking to do a guided backpacking or basecamp hiking trip, check out the expeditions we offer or reach out to chat.
+We run guided backpacking trips all over Alaska both on a scheduled and custom basis.

 This post is going to be a long one.
 If you’re just here for a specific piece of information, check out the headings and feel free to skip around.
 And if at the end you still have questions, feel free to dm me on instagram @indigo_alpine.
 I read every question and do my best to respond when I have wifi.